-This course can be studied 1 year full-time, starting in September.
-Or this course can be studied 15 months full-time, starting in January.
+This course can be studied 1 year full-time, 16 months full-time with placement or 2 years full-time with placement, starting in September.
+Or this course can be studied 15 months full-time, 19 months full-time with placement or 27 months full-time with placement, starting in January.

-A 2:2 (or above) UK Honours degree or an equivalent internationally recognised qualification in or a related or non-related subject.
-Work experience is not required.
+A 2.2 (or above) UK Honours degree or an equivalent internationally recognised qualification in or a related or non-related subject.

 If you require a Tier 4 visa to study in the UK, you must prove knowledge of the English language so that we can issue you a Certificate of Acceptance for Study (CAS).
 To do this, you will need an IELTS for UKVI or Trinity SELT test pass gained from a test centre approved by UK Visas and Immigration (UKVI) and on the Secure English Language Testing (SELT) list.
 This must have been taken and passed within two years from the date the CAS is made.

 You can find out more about the qualifications we accept on our English Language Requirements page.

 Should you wish to take a pre-sessional English course to improve your English prior to starting your degree course, you must sit the test at an approved SELT provider for the same reason.
 We offer our own BrunELT English test and have pre-sessional English language courses for students who do not meet requirements or who wish to improve their English.
 You can find out more information on English courses and test options through our Brunel Language Centre.

 Please check our Admissions pages for more information on other factors we use to assess applicants.
 This information is for guidance only and each application is assessed on a case-by-case basis.
 Entry requirements are subject to review, and may change.